NatashaHull/TextGenerator/README.md

 }
 ```
 This meant that, when generating text, my text generator needs to know the two preceeding words to generate any word, unless the preceeding word is a period.
 Other than that, my method for generating text is essentially the same.
 The source code is [here](https://github.com/NatashaHull/TextGenerator/blob/master/lib/3gram_word_table.rb).

+#Credits
+Design: The background pattern for this website is taken from [http://subtlepatterns.com/](http://subtlepatterns.com/)
+Philosophical Texts: The philosophical texts are downloaded and redacted (I removed Project Gutenberg text) from Project Gutenberg.
+These philosophical texts are Hume's "Treatise on Human Nature", Kant's "Critique of Pure Reason", Soctrates's "Euthyphro", Descartes's "Meditations on First Philosophy", and Locke's "Essay Concerning Human Understanding."
+Photos: The photos of Hume, Kant, Socrates, Descartes, and Locke are all taken from the internet.